Gagauz language: Current situation

 A study in 2012 was conducted on the Gagauz community to assess the current situation and sociocultural context.
 The findings show that within Gagauzia, official documents, printed publications, and official web sites are only in Russian.
 The National Passport System in Moldova does not allow the spelling of names in Gagauz.
 Signposts in Gagauzia are mostly in Romanian, and the names of squares and streets have not changed since the time of the Soviet Union.

 Education

 Despite various laws that support the rights of citizens to education in their native language, almost all instruction in Gagauzian schools is in Russian.
 Gagauz, while the native language of all students, is only taught as a "native language" class for a few hours per week.
 Research has also shown that there are not serious desires or attempts to institute Gagauz as a language of instruction.
-In a study, 80.6% of respondents preferred Russian as the medium of instructions at schools.
+In a study, 80.6% of respondents preferred Russian as the medium of instruction at schools.
 There are, however, some notable efforts to increase Gagauz language education.
 Todur Zanet, editor-in-chief of the Ana Sözü local newspaper, has played an active role in encouraging readers and local authorities to promote instruction in their mother tongue.
-Zanet has also contributed significantly to efforts to standardize the language, and increase its accessibility through print and other mediums.
+Zanet has also contributed significantly to efforts to standardize the language and increase its accessibility through print and other mediums.